What’s in That Holiday Cookie? A Nutritionist Breaks It Down

 December 6, 2017

-Tis’ the season to be confronted with plates upon plates of holiday cookies whether you’re at work, holiday parties, left on your front doorstep, walking through the grocery store and the list goes on.
-This 24/7 availability makes these cookies hard to resist, but we’ve got some new research to share that might make passing up that plate a bit easier, along with ideas on healthier ways to indulge.
+Tis’ the season to be confronted with plates of holiday cookies.
+While hard to resist, we’ve got some new research that might make passing up that plate a bit easier, along with ideas on healthier ways to indulge.

 We looked at some common store-bought cookies and homemade versions with Leah Kleinschrodt, a Nutritional Weight & Wellness dietician.
 Many ingredients stood out to her as immediate warning signs, while others were a welcome addition.